 In the event of a persistent dereliction of duties, the court shall dismiss an action for consent to terminate, if it is based on the conduct of the Works Council member who was in keeping with the mandate and was excusable in consideration of all circumstances ("mandate safeguard clause").

-The court shall only agree to the dismissal of the Works Council member if:
+The court shall only agree to the dismissal of the Works Council member if the member:

-- he/she has intentionally misled the company owner about significant circumstances with regard to concluding his/her employment contract;
+- has intentionally misled the company owner about significant circumstances with regard to concluding her/his employment contract;

-- he/she is disloyal to his/her work or receives undue benefits in his/her work from a third party without the company owner's knowledge;
+- is disloyal to her/his work or receives undue benefits in his/her work from a third party without the company owner's knowledge;

 In the second and latter example, the dismissal can be granted if consent is obtained from the court at a later date.